 Amity Insurance is a leading provider of Public Entity coverage through its fast-growing Public Entity Division.
 Within this area of specialization, Amity insures trustees and staff members who oversee retirement systems and public employee pension funds against violations of their fiduciary responsibilities.

-Clients include many municipalities (for example, employees of the City of Boston, and the individual towns within the Commonwealth), firefighters, the Massachusetts Association of Contributory Retirement Systems (MACRS), the Massachusetts Building Authority, the MBTA Retirement Board, and individual retirement boards which include Boston, Cambridge, Chelsea, and Middlesex County.
+Clients include many municipalities (for example, employees of the City of Boston, and the individual towns within the Commonwealth), firefighters, 89 Retirement Systems covered under the Massachusetts Association of Contributory Retirement Systems (MACRS) Fiduciary Program, the Massachusetts Building Authority, the MBTA Retirement Board, and individual retirement boards which include the State, Teachers, Boston, Cambridge, Middlesex County, Brockton, Chelsea, Maynard, Hull and Swampscott.

 The trustees of these retirement boards are insured against potential fiduciary violations through Amity’s Public Entity coverage.